On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Lackadaisical Quantum Walk on d-dimensional Grids

-Marking a vertex by applying $C_1 = -C_0$, while only $C_0$ is applied to non-solution vertices, can be replaced by an oracle that is applied first and then $C_0$ acts over all states.
-Since the oracle flips the sign of all $m$ marked vertices, the overall effect is the application of $-C_0$ to the marked vertices and $C_0$ itself to the others.
+The action of applying $C_1 = -C_0$ to the solutions and $C_0$ to the other vertices can be replaced by an oracle that is used first, followed by $C_0$ acting on all vertices indistinguishably.
+Since the oracle flips the signs of all $m$ marked vertices, the overall effect is to apply $-C_0$ to the marked vertices and $C_0$ to the others.
 Using an oracle, $C$ does not need to be broken down into two different coin operators, so $C=C_0$.
-In a generalized form, the coin operator $C$ is now defined as presented in Equation \ref{eq:grover_coin_generalized}, which uses the generalized distribution $\ket{s_{c}}$ presented in Equation \ref{eq:generalized_coin_state}.
+In a generalized form, the coin operator is now defined as $C = 2 \ket{s_c}\bra{s_c} - I_{2d+1}$, where $\ket{s_{c}}$ is the generalized distribution presented in Equation~\ref{eq:generalized_coin_state}.